 A Stop at Vogelmeer

 My bike ride took me to ‘Vogelmeer’.
 This lake is well known for all the birds that are staying here during their visit to the Netherlands.
 They are not the only inhabitants.
 There is a herd of cows grazing here.
 When looking carefully you can see the dragonflies dancing just above the water surface, and lizards are spotted here frequently.
 I parked my bike on the side of the road while I walked around the lake, finding the best spot to eat my homemade lunch.
 I also wanted to make use of my camera, which had been laying around in a drawer for a couple of months.
 To be honest, many moments went by without me realising we are in the middle of a lockdown and ‘stuck’ at home.
 Keeping a social distance wasn’t an issue at all, until the cows got curious and left their sunbathing spot to explore the area around the lake, like me.

 A quiet beach

-While I continued my journey I made many stops to take some beautiful photos, stay hydrated or just sit on one of the benches in the reserve to watch all the beauty around me.
+While I continued my journey on my staycation in the Netherlands I made many stops to take some beautiful photos, stay hydrated or just sit on one of the benches in the reserve to watch all the beauty around me.
 All the amazing colours, wonderful smells and impressive sounds made this bike ride one of the better ones I have taken in a very long time.
 It even took me to a beach that was almost abandoned.
 I haven’t seen a quieter beach worldwide in a very long time.
 Normally I go to the one that is close to the main beach entrance, that is accessible by car.
 It’s good to know that the Dutch coast offers a lot of hidden beach gems that you can only visit by bike or foot.
 So when you want to escape the crowds, this is the way to do so.

 Don’t miss this local escape!